 I am the ULTIMATE newbie.
-I say this because I am not an expert or even experienced in any one subject but some many fascinate me.
+I say this because I am not an expert or even experienced in any one subject but so many fascinate me.
 I can’t count how many times I have said, “I am attempting to learn…” this subject and that one.
 And I am not lying I do attempt to learn as much as I can about everything but only to a certain level.
-I am a newbie photographer, I am a newbie cook and baker, I am a newbie Spanish speaker, I am a newbie crafter, I am a newbie parent… the list goes on and on and today I add I am a newbie gardener!
+I am a newbie photographer, I am a newbie cook and baker, I am a newbie Spanish speaker, I am a newbie crafter, I am a newbie parent… the list goes on and on.
+Today I am new to gardening.

 The sun it out and spring is here, and I want to get to gardening.
 Since we moved into this house almost three years ago we have done nothing with our backyard (garden).
 The warm air kicked something inside me today, and I just want to get out there and start gardening.
 But where to begin?